Purina Pro Plan Select canned dog food receives the Advisor’s mid-tier rating of 3.5 stars.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a moderate amount of meat.

-Purina Pro Plan Select canned dog food is a meat-based product using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.
+Purina Pro Plan Select is a meat-based canned dog food using a moderate amount of poultry, beef or salmon as its main sources of animal protein, thus earning the brand 3.5 stars.

 A Final Word